theblitlabs/parity-client/README.md

 # Parity Client

 The command-line interface for the PLGenesis decentralized AI and compute network.
-Parity Client provides an intuitive way to interact with the network, submit tasks, execute LLM inference, and manage your account.
+Parity Client provides an intuitive way to interact with the network, submit tasks, execute LLM inference, and manage federated learning sessions.

 ## 🚀 Features